 You may have wondered whether or not Alton uses an Instant Pot, Ninja foodi, or any of the other electric pressure cookers out there, I am going to say no. In an episode of Good Eats Reloaded, where he updates classic episodes, he is still using classic pressure cooker.
 In his episode about chili, I know he used a WMF brand pressure cooker.

 Ice Cream Scoop

 Alton uses an ice cream scoop made by Zyliss to scoop out the vanilla, chocolate, and mint chip ice cream he made on the show.
-This scoop has an ergonomic handle with a head that makes it easy to “cut” into the ice cream.

 Pizza slicers should not have handles.
 They are harder to control that way.
 When you just have a piece covering the blade you can put more pressure on it and it works better.